 What you need to look out for?

 First of all, it is important to know that the Australian debt relief options are not a free ride out of debt and by setting up a debt solution, it doesn’t mean that your financial situation is all sorted.
 Give yourself a pat on the back since you have taken the first proactive steps in improving your finances but remember to check the small print.
 For example, consider that paying off debts at a lower amount can mean that it actually takes longer to get rid of them and some debt help options will impact your credit rating for roughly next 5 years.

 Applying for financial hardship with your creditors can be a good solution, as they can reduce interest payments and other fees.
 For some, this may only be a short-term strategy.
-It is important to be honest with yourself and to speak with a debt management consultant as to how much you can realistically manage.
+It is important to be honest with yourself and to speak with our debt management consultants on 1300 368 322 as to how much you can realistically manage.